Dr. Grace Fong

 Cleveland Institute of Music, Doctor of Music in Performance

-Dr. Grace Fong is a prize-winning pianist with an international career as a concerto soloist, recitalist, chamber musician, and contemporary keyboardist.
-Praised as "positively magical" (Cleveland Plain Dealer), and "immediately a revelation" (Arizona Central), American pianist Grace Fong has gained critical acclaim in the United States, Canada, Europe, and Asia.
+- Dr. Grace Fong is a prize-winning pianist with an international career as a concerto soloist, recitalist, chamber musician, and contemporary keyboardist.
+Praised as "positively magical" (Cleveland Plain Dealer), and "immediately a revelation" (Arizona Central), American pianist Grace Fong has gained critical acclaim in the United States, Canada, Europe, United Arab Emirates, and Asia.
 She has been featured at major venues from Weill Hall at Carnegie Hall, to the Kennedy Center, Phillips Collection, Hollywood Bowl, Great Hall in Leeds, UK, Reinberger Hall at Severance Hall, the Liszt Academy in Budapest, Konzerthaus Dortmund, Germany.
 Radio and television broadcasts have included British Broadcasting Company, "Performance Today" on National Public Radio, WCLV-FM 104.9 in Cleveland, KUSC 91.5 FM in Los Angeles, the "Emerging Young Artists" series in New York.
-She has performed as soloist with the Halle Orchestra in the United Kingdom, the Polish Chamber Orchestra, the Indianapolis Chamber Orchestra, the Indianapolis Symphony Orchestra, Music Academy of the West Festival Orchestra, the Olympia Philharmonic Orchestra, The Shreveport Symphony, the Chamber Orchestra of Southwest Virginia, the New Hampshire Music Festival Orchestra, among others.
+She has performed as soloist with the Halle Orchestra in the United Kingdom, the Polish Chamber Orchestra, the Indianapolis Chamber Orchestra, the Indianapolis Symphony Orchestra, the Phoenix Symphony, Music Academy of the West Festival Orchestra, among others.
+In the 14-15 season, Dr. Fong makes her debut as soloist with Valery Gergiev and the Mariinsky Theater Orchestra at the National Center for Performing Arts, Beijing.

 Described by one critic as possessing “technical brilliance, infectious energy and sheer enjoyment of music making” (BC News), Dr. Fong is a prizewinner of numerous international competitions, including the prestigious Leeds in the United Kingdom, Bosendorfer, San Antonio, Viardo in New York, and Cleveland.
 Special prizes have included “Best Performances” Prizes of Baroque, Classical, and Contemporary works, as well as the “Jury’s Selection” Prize.
 Dr. Fong is also the winner of one of America's most prestigious piano awards, the 2009 Christel DeHaan Classical Fellowship of the American Pianists Association, (the first female winner in 12 years).
 She also won the Grand Prize in piano from the National Foundation for the Advancement of the Arts, thereafter named a "Presidential Scholar in the Arts", and presented with a medallion by the President of the United States at the White House.
 Other prizes include Gold Medalist for the Wideman International Piano Competition, the winner of the Music Academy of the West Concerto Competition, the winner of the Cleveland Institute of Music Concerto Competition, 1st Prize in the Los Angeles Liszt Competition, 1st Prize in the Edith Knox Performance Competition.